 Also be aware that if your credit score is poor, perhaps because you’ve defaulted on debts in the past or had a County Court Judgment (CCJ), lenders are more likely to turn you down.

-It’s therefore a good idea to use our Smart Search tool which will give you an idea of how likely you are to be accepted for a loan before you apply, without leaving a mark on your credit report.
+It’s therefore a good idea to use our Eligibility Checker tool which will give you an idea of how likely you are to be accepted for a loan before you apply, without leaving a mark on your credit report.

 Simply click on ‘Find a loan’ on our comparison tables, enter details such as your name, income and how much you want to borrow, and you’ll then be able to view a list of loans along with how likely you are to be accepted for each.